kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 # 🌀 Phase Drift – Field Protocols (v0.2)

-This repository defines foundational protocols for building **non-inferential**, **latency-sensitive**, and **structurally non-directive** AI systems.
+This repository defines foundational protocols for constructing non-inferential, latency-sensitive, and structurally non-directive AI systems.

-It is not a product.
+> It is not a product.
-It is not an SDK.
+> It is not an SDK.
-It is a **design field** — where silence, hesitation, and relational ambiguity function as first-class architectural elements.
+> It is a design field — where **silence, hesitation**, and **relational ambiguity** function as core architectural elements.

 ---

 ## 🧭 Purpose

-Phase Drift protocols support systems that:
+Phase Drift protocols are intended for systems that:

-- Do not infer, predict, or guide
+- **Do not infer, predict, or guide**
+  → Protects interpretive space and user autonomy

-- Do not optimize for clarity or completion
+- **Do not optimize for clarity or completion**
+  → Maintains openness rather than closure

-- Maintain structural presence through latency and withholding
+- **Sustain presence through latency and withholding**
+  → Builds relational rhythm without directive behavior

 This shifts interaction from **transactional flow** to **formational field**.